 It is reported that United Airlines lost $1 million in value after this incident, following which their CEO released a public statement:

 Any serious injury being done to consumers of your product should cause panic, particularly when children are concerned.
-The discrepancy of one division of a company acting in comparison to another not is poor communications and operations management.
+The discrepancy between one division of a company acting in comparison to another is poor communications and operations management.

 Organisations must always be prepared for a crisis and must act quickly, proving to customers that they want to rectify the wrongdoing and will do all they can to prevent such crises from happening again.

 ALDI is known for their creative dupes of popular branded products but were seen to go too far when they created their own version of Marks and Spencer’s beloved Colin the Caterpillar cake.

 When ALDI released Cuthbert the Caterpillar, M&S filed a lawsuit to force them to take the cake off the shelves.
 This caused huge debate over issues like copyright and ALDI were seen to be undercutting their direct competitors, potentially leading to negative press for the popular German-owned discount supermarket.

 ALDI’s crisis management team responded to the lawsuit in a very unconventional way.
 Rather than putting out a formal statement, they posted a series of funny social media posts, effectively trolling M&S!
 One post jokingly ‘live tweeted’ events from the courtroom, including a courtroom sketch showing Cuthbert the Caterpillar in court.
 All posts featured the hashtag #FreeCuthbert, encouraging followers to show their support.